ignoreintuition/stillbank/README.md

 * verify unique ID

 ## bugs
-* update totals when adding transactions on admin
 * Update routes to show show login when session expires / hide login when session is active